Which FirstMate Grain Free Dry Recipes Get

-FirstMate Grain-Free Dog Food earns the Advisor’s second-highest tier rating of 4 stars.
+FirstMate Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Dry Dog Food

 Ingredients: Lamb meal, Burbank potato, Norkotah potato, chicken fat (preserved with mixed tocopherols), tomato pomace, potassium chloride, dl–methionine, threonine, choline chloride, calcium propionate (a preservative), taurine, blueberries, raspberries, cranberries, minerals (zinc proteinate, iron proteinate, calcium carbonate, manganese proteinate, copper proteinate, selenium yeast, calcium iodate), vitamins (vitamin E supplement, niacin, thiamine mononitrate, vitamin A supplement, d-pantothenic acid, riboflavin, pyridoxine hydrochloride, biotin, vitamin B12 supplement, vitamin D3 supplement, folic acid), yeast extract, rosemary extract

 The first ingredient in this dog food is lamb meal.
 Lamb meal is considered a meat concentrate and contains nearly 300% more protein than fresh lamb.

 The next two ingredients include potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

 The fourth ingredient is chicken fat.
 This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.